stty(1p) - phpMan

 istrip (-istrip)

-have the effect of setting (not setting) ISTRIP in the termios
+shall have the effect of setting (not setting) ISTRIP in

 c_iflag field, as defined in the Base Definitions volume of

-Map (do not map) NL to CR on input.
-This shall have the effect
+Map (do not map) CR to NL on input.
+This shall have the

-of setting (not setting) INLCR in the termios c_iflag field, as
+of setting (not setting) IXON in the termios c_iflag field,

 Chapter 11, General Terminal Interface.